Viennese Nights: Plot

-The film begins in Vienna in the year 1890 and we find that Walter Pidgeon, Alexander Gray and Bert Roach, who are three close friends, are going to join the Austrian army.
-Eventually, Pidgeon become a lieutenant and as a superior officer he is forced to distance himself from his two former friends.
-Gray and Pidgeon end up falling in love with a poor girl, played by Vivienne Segal, who is the daughter of a cobbler.
-Although Segal truly loves Gray, she chooses to marry Pidgeon because of his wealth and position, believing that money and the social mobility that goes with it will bring her happiness.
-Gray is heartbroken and travels to the United States with his friend Roach.
-Gray gets a job playing violin in an orchestra but struggles to support his wife and child.
-In the course of time, Segal travels to the United States and meets Gray and their love is rekindled.
-Gray learns of Segal's unhappy marriage and they plan to make a new life together.
-Segal, however, discovers that Gray is married and has a child.
-Feeling sorry for Gray's son, she sacrifices her happiness and returns to Pidgeon, her husband.
+In 1890 in Vienna, von Renner, Sascher, and Stirner, who are three close friends, are going to join the Austrian army.
+Eventually, von Renner become a lieutenant and as a superior officer he is forced to distance himself from his two former friends.
+Stirner and Sascher end up falling in love with a poor girl, Elsa Hofner, who is the daughter of a cobbler.
+Although Hofner truly loves Stirner, she chooses to marry von Renner because of his wealth and position, believing that money and the social mobility that goes with it will bring her happiness.
+Stirner is heartbroken and travels to the United States with his friend Sascher.
+Stirner gets a job playing violin in an orchestra but struggles to support his wife and child.
+In the course of time, Hofner travels to the United States and meets Stirner and their love is rekindled.
+Stirner learns of Hefner's unhappy marriage and they plan to make a new life together.
+Hofner, however, discovers that Stirner is married and has a child.
+Feeling sorry for Stirner's son, she sacrifices her happiness and returns to von Renner, her husband.

-The film now progresses forty years in time to the year 1930.
-Segal is now a grandmother and she is planning for her granddaughter, played by Alice Day, to marry a wealthy man since the family's fortunes are now on the wane.
-Day, however, falls in love with a composer, who happens to be the grandson of Gray.
-Segal immediately recalls her romance with Gray and of the mistake she once made.
+Forty years later, in 1930, Hofner is now a grandmother and she is planning for her granddaughter, Barbara, to marry a wealthy man since the family's fortunes are now on the wane.
+Barbara, however, falls in love with a composer, who happens to be the grandson of Stirner.
+Hofner immediately recalls her romance with Stirner and of the mistake she once made.
 She consents to her granddaughters marriage and reminiscences about the man she really loves, who is now dead.
-One day after the wedding, while at the park, Segal sees Gray and her spirit walks off with him and leaves her body.
-The film ends as she is finally reunited with her long lost love.
+One day after the wedding, while at the park, Hofner sees Stirner and her spirit walks off with him and leaves her body and she is reunited with her long lost love.